OpenCTI-Platform/connectors/malbeacon/README.md

 ## Configuration

-Please add your API key to the configuration file.
+Please add your Malbeacon API key to the configuration file (replace `ChangeMe`).

 ## Behavior